apple/device-management/docs/errata.md

 ### profiles/com.apple.universalaccess.yaml

 The `contrast` key in the `com.apple.universalaccess` profile payload incorrectly listed its type as `integer`.
 The correct type is `real`.

+### profiles/com.apple.extensiblesso.yaml

+The `AuthorizationGroups` key was updated as the key values-pairs in the dictionary were incorrectly stated.